 The European Union thanks the High Commissioner for her report.

-Given the late submission of the report, the EU is currently studying in detail its findings and recommendations.
 At this stage we would like to call on the authorities to fully cooperate with the OHCHR and the Fact-finding Mission established by this Council.
 We also encourage the Venezuelan authorities to continue discussions on the opening a fully-fledged OHCHR country office in Venezuela.